Back to museums

 Where is Vatican Museums?

 Vatican Museums is located at Viale Vaticano 6, 00165 Roma RM, Italy, in the Vatican City area of Rome.
-The nearest station is Ottaviano (Line A).
+The nearest stations are Ottaviano-S. Pietro-Musei Vaticani (Metro Line A), Cipro (Metro Line A).

 What can I see at Vatican Museums?